anteroul/5G-Sport-Frontend/README.md

 # 5G-Sport-Frontend
 Multidisciplinary Innovation Project

+### v0.03 changelog
+- Created a Python script for fake data generation to simulate real-time data.
+- Created SensorDataLoader C# class for fetching data.

-### TODO v0.02
+### TODO
 - Implement functionality for displaying sensor data in the UI.
-- Create a Python script for fake data generation to simulate real-time data.